 Barriers to MOUD in Rural Areas

 While some rural communities have built extensive capacity to treat opioid use disorder (OUD) in response to the opioid crisis, some face barriers to accessing OUD treatment.
 Barriers include a lack of treatment facilities that offer medication for opioid use disorder (MOUD) or other treatment options, requiring patients to travel farther to access care.
-According to the Pew Charitable Trusts, almost 90% of rural communities lack the number of opioid treatment programs needed to meet demand, and approximately 30% of rural Americans live in counties without any buprenorphine providers.
-For comparison, only 2% of urban Americans live in counties without any buprenorphine providers.
+According to the Pew Charitable Trusts, almost 90% of rural communities lack the number of opioid treatment programs needed to meet demand.

 Many rural patients with OUD will have to travel outside their community to access MOUD due to the limited treatment options available in most rural communities.
 Many rural residents seeking MOUD face transportation barriers, including lack of a driver's license, lack of access to a car, and lack of public transportation in the community.
 Additionally, transportation time and costs have been shown to be barriers to care.
 Patients may need to rely on friends or family to take them to appointments if they do not have a license or other means of transportation.
 These transportation barriers can jeopardize follow-up visits and adherence to treatment.
 To reduce this burden, providers can consider prescribing medication that can be administered unsupervised at home and can consider telehealth options to prescribe medication, communicate with patients, and counsel patients virtually.